 Sensitive Areas and Effects on Lifeforms in the Wild

 Though hermodric stone is common and can be found anywhere in the world, certain locations have been noted to have extremely high concentrations of hermodric.
 Alyssum Lake in Region Alexandria, Idyll in Region Bragi, and Tirna in Region Delphi all have unusually high concentrations of hermodric, all have enhanced wildlife (both flora and fauna), and Dawn’s Light testing has revealed that magic cast in these areas have unpredictable results.
-These areas have been deemed sensitive and declared off-limits to all personnel.
+These areas have been declared sensitive preserves and are off-limits to all personnel.

 Animals and vegetation in these sensitive areas display enhanced traits similar to those noted in captive specimens.
-Unlike their captive counterparts, lifeforms within the sensitive areas do not seem to have shortened lifespans.
-Rather, the few studies that have been conducted indicate animals within the sensitive areas have a longer than average lifespan and remain vital throughout their extended lives.
+Unlike their captive counterparts, lifeforms within the preserves do not seem to have shortened lifespans.
+Rather, the few studies that have been conducted indicate animals within these areas have a longer than average lifespan and remain vital throughout their extended lives.

 Impact on Magic